-The integration time step and simulation length are defined as follows:
+The integration time step and simulation length are defined via the following namelist:

-Namelist run\nml:
+Namelist run_nml:

-dtime (namelist run\nml, real value)
+dtime (namelist run_nml, real value)

 Time step in seconds (for the top-most domain).
 Note that it is not necessary to specify a time step for each domain.
 For each nesting level, the time step is automatically divided by a factor of two.
 More details on ICON's time step are given in Section 3.7.1.